luca-trnka/url-aliaser/embedded.md

 "FOXY"
 ```

-Implement a function called `get_size_count` which taked the dog array and a valid size and returns the count of dogs which has size qualification.
+Implement a function called `get_size_count` which takes the dog array and a valid size and returns the count of dogs which has size qualification.

 #### Input 1